Overview:

 gfix -h 0 c:\Database\Ostendo.fdb

-Now check to see the Sweep Interval was change successfully by logging back onto Ostendo and re-running the Command script.
+Now check to see the Sweep Interval was change successfully by logging back onto Ostendo and re-checking Help->About

 Finally run the dbutiles.exe to perform the following: